k2view-academy/K2View-Academy/articles/02_fabric_architecture/01_fabric_architecture_overview.md

 ### 5.1.1 Fabric Tokens Encryption
-Fabric uses tokens to enable the execution of Web Services requests.
+Fabric uses tokens (secured or not) to enable the execution of Web Services requests.
 Users can also define different roles and assign each role to a specific token.
 All tokens are encrypted before they are saved into Cassandra.

 ### 5.1.2 JWT Tokens
 For additional security, Fabric can accept JWT (JSON Web Token) signed externally by a shared secret.